Data & Privacy: FEDMA Charter on Ethical Data Management

 The General Data Protection Regulation is in its final steps.
 However, in a Data-Driven Economy, is it really the end of the journey?
 Data, more than ever, is the key for growth.
 Data, more than ever, has to be protected.
 Talking about Privacy and data protection, is it time for the businesses to look at self-regulation?

-This event will be the opportunity for the Data-Driven Marketing Industry to commit further to the consumer.
+This event was the opportunity for the Data-Driven Marketing Industry to commit further to the consumer.

-Our panel of experts (Mr Martin Abrams, Mr Olivier Proust, Mr Todd Ruback, and other experts) will examine the urgency of finding the right balance between the potential of data for delivering better services and the importance of respecting individual’s privacy and keeping trust both online and offline.
-The discussions will examine how self-regulation can help finding this middle ground to respond to the increasing use of data at both European and global level.
+Our panel of experts (Mr Martin Abrams, Mr Olivier Proust, Mr Todd Ruback, and other experts) examined the urgency of finding the right balance between the potential of data for delivering better services and the importance of respecting individual’s privacy and keeping trust both online and offline.
+The discussions examined how self-regulation can help finding this middle ground to respond to the increasing use of data at both European and global level.

-In looking at the opportunity for industry to develop self-regulation in the field of data protection and privacy, this event will be the occasion for FEDMA to launch its Charter on Ethical Data Management for the Data-Driven Marketing industry, as first step towards the review of the organisation's existing codes of conduct and the development of a dedicated self-regulatory programme.
+In looking at the opportunity for industry to develop self-regulation in the field of data protection and privacy, this event was the occasion for FEDMA to launch its Charter on Ethical Data Management for the Data-Driven Marketing industry, as first step towards the review of the organisation's existing codes of conduct and the development of a dedicated self-regulatory programme.
 Your comments on our Charter are welcome till the 24th February 2015 at mfiquet(at)fedma.org.

 Through its many activities, FEDMA is dedicated to building the business of cross-border Data-Driven marketing, both through its vast network of contacts and businesses within and beyond Europe and by representation within the institutions of the European Union.